JohnGC1510/milestone_project_3/README.md

 Student users should be able to answer a question and if they get it incorret then a method should be displayed, if they get it correct then both the method and correct answer should be displayed.

-This was very diffiuclt to acheive with my intial database hence I changed to using 3 arrays, questions_unaswered is filled upon account creation with all question_ids from questions currently in the database and the other two arrays are initialised empty. question_ids are moved from questions_unanswered to either question_correct and questions_incorrect depending on the users response.
+This was very difficult to achieve with my initial database hence I changed to using 3 arrays, questions_unaswered is filled upon account creation with all question_ids from questions currently in the database and the other two arrays are initialised empty. question_ids are moved from questions_unanswered to either question_correct and questions_incorrect depending on the users response.
 This then allowed me a way to change what the user saw depending on the answer given.

-The first_name and surname were added to the class section to allow for easier sorting of the students in the class section, however upon reflection this addition to the database was not required and can be removed as the duplication of this data is completly uneeded.
+The first_name and surname were added to the class section to allow for easier sorting of the students in the class section, however upon reflection this addition to the database was not required and can be removed as the duplication of this data is completely unneeded.
 ![Database-relationships](static/images/final_db_relationships.PNG)
 ### Current Issues with database
 The current database has 3 main issues:
 1. Duplicated data - I have duplicated username, first_name and surname in the users and students collections to allow for easier coding at points.
 I have duplicated class in users, teachers and students, class only needs to be in one of these collections.
-2. Uneeded collections and data - As the class collection in teacher is duplicated the teacher collection is actually not required.
+2. Unneeded collections and data - As the class collection in teacher is duplicated the teacher collection is actually not required.
 The percentage_correct and current_grade information does not need to be stored in the collection as it can always be dynamically generated from questions_answered and questions_correct.
-3. Student questions solution unideal - This soltuion lead to a complicated series of for loops and if statements in the all-questions section to allow me to display content as desired, re-writing the database could greatly simplfiy the all_quiestions.html.
+3. Student questions solution unideal - This solution lead to a complicated series of for loops and if statements in the all-questions section to allow me to display content as desired, re-writing the database could greatly simplify the all_quiestions.html file.
 ### Future Improvements to Database
 1. Duplicated data - To fix this issue I would remove first_name, surname and username from the students collection.
 I would also remove class from both the teachers and students collection.
 This would mean needing to change pages where student names are accessed from the student collection and adjusting my sorting function.
 2. Unneeded collections and data - I would entirely remove the teachers collection.
 Additionally I would remove the current_grade and percentage_correct values from the student.
 The values are already generated inside the program and can just be calculated when they are required as this uses much less memory than a database request.